Supporting Australian tourism and travel package

 • Hospitality, Tourism and Travel Employment and Skills Platform Grant

-• Supporting Small and Medium Tourism Businesses Through the Quality Tourism Framework (QTF) Grant Program.
+• Quality Tourism Framework (QTF) Grant Program.

 Hospitality, Tourism and Travel Employment and Skills Platform Grant Program

-The Australian Government will grant up to $10 million to the Accommodation Association of Australia (AAoA) over 4 years.
-This will expand AAoA’s online hospitality skills and training platform, ‘The Hub’.
+The Australian Government granted $10 million to Accommodation Australia over 4 years to implement an online hospitality skills and training platform called eeger (formerly known as "The Hub").

-The Hub currently offers bespoke training and upskilling for new and existing hospitality workers.
+Launched in July 2025, eeger offers bespoke training and upskilling for new and existing hospitality workers.
 It is part of the industry’s post-pandemic recovery.

 Program summary